Skip to main content Skip to navigation Skip to footer

 Scheduled Backups

 Rediacc uses named backup strategies.
 Each strategy defines a schedule, backup mode, optional bandwidth limit, and file filters.
-Machines reference strategies by name to determine which backups run on them.
+You bind strategy names to machines to control which backups run where.

 Backup Modes